AwesomeCoref/prompt-coref/README.md

 Our abstract:

-*Recent works demonstrate that large pre-trained language models (LMs) are capable of many NLP tasks without additional training.
-Nonetheless, there is not much evaluation on coreference resolution, which is a crucial task for natural language understanding.
-In this paper, we introduce a QA-based prompt- engineering method to probe into generative LMs’ abilities.
-Our experiments show that pre-trained LMs like GPT-2 and GPT-Neo can return valid answers but their capabilities to identify coreferent mentions is limited.
-On this task, these models can hardly perform on par with a rule-based system.
-Worse still, their predictions are prompt-sensitive, leading to inconsistent results.*
+*Coreference resolution – which is a crucial task for understanding discourse and language at large – has yet to witness widespread benefits from large language models (LLMs).
+More- over, coreference resolution systems largely rely on supervised labels, which are highly ex- pensive and difficult to annotate, thus making it ripe for prompt engineering.
+In this paper, we introduce a QA-based prompt-engineering method and discern generative, pre-trained LLMs’ abilities and limitations toward the task of coreference resolution.
+Our experiments show that GPT-2 and GPT-Neo can return valid answers, but that their capabilities to identify coreferent mentions are limited and prompt- sensitive, leading to inconsistent results*

 ## Environment Setup